 The organ in Old First Church was built by the Aeolian-Skinner Organ Company of Boston in 1958, their Opus 1326.
 The instrument consisted of 56 ranks and 3,241 pipes with a three manual console.
 It was designed by Dr. Charles Schilling, Organist and Choir Director of Old First Church, and G. Donald Harrison, President and Tonal Director of Aeolian-Skinner.
 The Berkshire Organ Company later added several additional ranks including a Harmonic Flute, Sesquialtera and Trompette en Chamade.

 In 1997 Foley-Baker, Inc. of Tolland, Connecticut was selected to completely re-leather the organ, upgrade switching and combination action and design a new case.
-The polished tin pipes of the façade were made by the German firm of Laukhuff.
-The new casework of African mahogany was designed by Richard S. Hedgebeth and constructed in the workshop of Steve Beeching, Tolland, CT.
-The new combination action was provided by Classic Organ Works of Markham, Ontario.
+The polished tin pipes of the fa?ade were made by the German firm of Laukhuff.
+The new casework of African mahogany was designed by Richard S. Hedgebeth and constructed in the shop of Steve Beeching, Tolland, CT.
+The new combination action was provided by Artisan Classic of Markham, Ontario.

 The organ restoration and new facade were a gift of a member of Old First Church.
 Chancel modification was a gift of Ellen G. Biringer of Southfield, Michigan, honoring her parents and her husband.
 The project was completed in the Fall of 1997.